Neue-Labs/AutomatAndroidSDK/README.md

     };
 ```

-Check out: to see a very simple demo project that displays the use of the above examples.
+Check out [this project](https://github.com/Neue-Labs/Automat-Android-Example), to see a very simple demo project that displays the use of the above examples.